ZeMingoh233/LasMonjas/README.md

 \

+**Version 1.2.1**
+- Removed innecessary patches (thanks to miniduikboot)
+- Updated Reactor 1.2.3 to ci-3 in order to fix localhost/freeplay
+- Increased maximum presets from 5 to 10 (thanks to GD for the petition)

 **Version 1.2.0**
 - Changed one vent's position on Polus on every gamemode to fix a vanilla bug
 - Fixed lobby music to not continue playing when the game starts on some cases